cueltschey/cueltschey/README.md

 > * The chatroom reads input and updates the database automatically with user and Cheron messages

 **Full Stack Ecommmerce Website**
-> I didi this project to give myself a better understanding of web development and backend creation.
+> I did this project to give myself a better understanding of web development and backend creation.
 It was made using
 > Node.js and Express.js with a React frontend and a SQLite3 backend.
 Addidiotnally, this was my first project to have a
 > published docker container. [container link](https://hub.docker.com/r/chaseuelt/lawn-depot)
 >